CreatorsTF/community-launcher/README.md

 If you want to build the launcher yourself, you need to have [Node.JS](https://nodejs.org/en/download/) installed, which should also include [npm](https://www.npmjs.com/get-npm).
 Clone the repository using git *(or download from this page)* and do `npm install` in the main repository using your system's CLI to download the required packages.

-You can start the launcher for testing purposes without building via `npm start`.
+You can start the launcher for testing purposes without building via `npm compileAndStart`.

-You can build for Windows or Linux via the included build scripts using `npm run buildwindows` or `npm run buildlinux`.
+You can build for Windows or Linux via the included build scripts using `npm run buildWindows` or `npm run buildLinux`.
-If you need, you can edit these in [package.json](https://github.com/ampersoftware/Creators.TF-Community-Launcher/blob/7f7c202fa949aae20579d1d7c51e5cdcaa33c4bc/package.json#L8) to build to your liking, but changes made to these should not be committed if you plan to make a PR.
+If you need, you can edit these in [package.json](https://github.com/ampersoftware/Creators.TF-Community-Launcher/blob/master/package.json#L9) to build to your liking, but changes made to these should not be committed if you plan to make a PR.